-West Hertfordshire counselling and psychotherapyHello and welcome.
-Thank you for visiting my West Hertfordshire counselling and psychotherapy site.
+Hertfordshire counselling and psychotherapyHello and welcome.
+Thank you for visiting my Hertfordshire counselling and psychotherapy site.

-First time?Most of my clients have never been to a counsellor or psychotherapist before so I recognise your concerns if you are completely new to what counselling and psychotherapy can offer, for example you may not be sure what's involved and worry that you will be overwhelmed by your emotions.
-In the first session we can discuss your expectations and hopefully answer any questions you might have.
+First time?Many people have never been to a counsellor or psychotherapist before so I understand you might be unsure of what counselling and psychotherapy can offer.
+That's normal with anything new and finding the right counsellor or psychotherapist can seem daunting.
+I get that.
+It takes courage to make the initial enquiry but when we meet in the first session we can discuss your expectations and hopefully answer any questions you might have.

-For many, counselling or psychotherapy mean the same thing - a way of approaching problems in the company of a trained professional who can help you to understand and manage emotional difficulties like stress, grief, anger, depression or loss of any kind such as redundancy.
-Counselling and psychotherapy can also help with problems which are harder to define, such as a general feeling of discontent and unease with life, family or work.
+Counselling and psychotherapy broadly mean the same thing - a chance to explore your problems in the company of a fellow human being - in this case a trained professional counsellor and psychotherapist who can help you to understand and manage emotional difficulties like stress, anger, depression or loss of confidence.
+Counselling and psychotherapy can also help with problems which are harder to define, such as a general feeling of dissatisfaction or unease with life, family or work.

-I am registered by the United Kingdom Council for Psychotherapy (UKCP Code of Ethics) and accredited by the British Association for Counselling and Psychotherapy.
+I am registered by the United Kingdom Council for Psychotherapy (UKCP Code of Ethics), accredited by the British Association for Counselling and Psychotherapy and professionally insured.